-Long two ATM put options, short one ITM put option and short one OTM put option.
+A Short Put Butterfly is long two ATM put options, short one ITM put option and short one OTM put option.

-Maximum Loss: Limited to the net difference between the ATM strike less the ITM strike less the premium received for the position.
+The Max Loss is limited to the net difference between the ATM strike less the ITM strike less the premium received for the position.

-Maximum Gain: Limited to the net premium received for the option spread.
+The Max Gain is limited to the net premium received for the option spread.

 When to use: When you are bullish or bearish on market direction and bullish on volatility.